Why would I need Design Lines services?

 Do you offer additional services and assistance for manufacturing?

-Once your factory-ready prototype is complete, we offer production consulting, which may include: compiling a complete Bill of Materials for your soft goods prototype, provide knowledge of domestic and overseas factories, advice on crowdfunding, evaluation of factory-sewn samples representing your prototype to insure proper quality, construction and materials, and communication of product construction requirements to your factory.
+Once your factory-ready prototype is complete, we offer production consulting, which may include: compiling a complete Bill of Materials for your soft goods prototype, provide knowledge of domestic and overseas factories, evaluation of factory-sewn samples representing your prototype to insure proper quality, construction and materials, and communication of product construction requirements to your factory.
 We can construct additional samples of your final prototype if needed.

 What are my options for fabrics and hardware?